chen-gz/chen-gz.github.io/src/content/riemannian-geometry/chapter 0 - differentiable manifolds/05-vector-fields-brackets-topology-of-manifolds.md

 ---
-type: docs
+title: Vector fields; brackets.
+Topology of manifolds
 ---

-## 5. Vector fields; brackets.
-Topology of manifolds

 **5.1 DEFINITION** A **vector field** $X$ on a differentiable manifold $M$ is a correspondence that associates to each point $p \in M$ a vector $X(p) \in T_p M$ .
 In terms of mappings, $X$ is a mapping of $M$ into the tangent bundle $TM$ (see Example 4.1).
 The field is **differentiable** if the mapping $X: M \to TM$ is differentiable.